- New Delhi

 Go on an exclusive sightseeing tour of India’s capital and see the best of Delhi from up high as you soar above it on a helicopter.
 For the first time ever, experience a breathtaking aerial view of the town.
 You will be able to see your city from a bird’s eye view.

 Grab an amazing chance to explore the city 1000-1500 feet above and see Delhi's most famous landmarks immersed in the glow of the shining sun in a Helicopter Robinson R66 4 Seater.
-Everything looks mesmerizing and beautiful from a height and this helicopter ride of the capital city of India proves that.
+Everything looks mesmerizing and beautiful from a height and this Delhi helicopter ride proves that.

 Traveling in a helicopter and seeing beautiful sights from a bird's eye view is an unmatched experience.
-So book now and indulge in this mesmerizing and enthralling experience.
+So book helicopter ride in Delhi now and indulge in this mesmerizing and enthralling experience.

 - New Delhi